Particular/Workshop/exercises/04 - Integration with ITOps.md

 ### Step 1

-Open the `Divergent.Shipping.Data` project.
-Add a new class called `ShippingInfoProvider` in the ITOps folder.
+In the `Divergent.Shipping.Data` project, add a new class named `ShippingInfoProvider` in the ITOps folder.
 It should implement the `IProvideShippingInfo` interface from `Divergent.ITOps.Interfaces`.
 The implementation should use `VolumeEstimator` and `WeightCalculator` to implement the `GetPackageInfo` method.

 ```c#
 public class ShippingInfoProvider : IProvideShippingInfo